My Name Is Earl season 1

-The first season of My Name Is Earl, an American television series created by Greg Garcia, that aired its pilot episode on September 20, 2005, at 9:00 p.m., ET/PT, on NBC, a U.S. broadcast television network.
+The first season of My Name Is Earl, an American sitcom television series created by Greg Garcia, premiered on September 20, 2005, and ended on May 11, 2006, on NBC.
 The DVD set was released on Region 2 on September 25, 2006, and on Region 1 on September 19, 2006.
 Its bonus material included: commentary for each episode, bloopers and deleted scenes.

 The show is broadcast in English, however in other countries it will be in other languages, there are also English subtitles.
 Season 1 of My Name Is Earl runs for about 526 minutes and about 20 minutes for each episode.
 The season 1 DVD is produced by 20th Century Fox Home Entertainment.

 Most episodes from the first season begin with Earl presenting the premise of the series:

-Ratings

-The series premiered on September 20, 2005, drew in 14.9 million viewers in the United States, earning a 6.6 rating.
-By the airing of the third episode it was apparent that My Name Is Earl was the highest rated of NBC's new fall offerings, and a full season (22 episodes) was ordered.
-In its first month, it was also the highest rated new sitcom of the season to air on any network and was the highest rated sitcom on any network in the 18–49-year-old demographic.
-Metacritic.com gave season 1 a 77 of 100.
-Other reviews were mainly good.